-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+Filed by the Registrant \square

+Filed by a Party other than the Registrant \Box

+Check the appropriate box:

+- □ Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- Definitive Proxy Statement

+- Definitive Additional Materials

-iled by the Reg istrant $\ \ \square$ Filed by a Party other than the Registrant $\ \ \square$ Check the appro priate box: Prelimii nary Proxy Statement ential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) √ ve Proxy Statement ve Additional Materials Solicitin ng Material Pursuant to §240.14a-12 Euronet Worldwide, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Fili ng Fee (Check the appropriate box): √ No fee i required.
-Fee con nputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1 Title of each class of securities to which transaction applies: 2 Aggregate number of securities to which transaction applies: 3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4 Proposed maximum aggregate value of transaction: 5 Total fee paid: Fee paid l previously with preliminary materials. - ox if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid sly.
+- □ Soliciting Material Pursuant to §240.14a-12

+Euronet Worldwide, Inc.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+☑ No fee required.

+- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1 Title of each class of securities to which transaction applies: - 2 Aggregate number of securities to which transaction applies: - 3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4 Proposed maximum aggregate value of transaction: - 5 Total fee paid: - Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-1 Amount Previously Paid: 2 Form, Schedule or Registration Statement No.: 3 Filing Party: 4 Date Filed:
+- 1 Amount Previously Paid:

+- 2 Form, Schedule or Registration Statement No.:

+- 3 Filing Party:

+4 Date Filed:
-EURONET WORLDWIDE, INC.

-3500 COLLEGE BOULEVARD LEAWOOD, KANSAS 66211 913-327-4200
+EURONET WORLDWIDE, INC. 3500 COLLEGE BOULEVARD LEAWOOD, KANSAS 66211

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 21, 2014
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 21, 2015

-Euronet Worldwide, Inc., a Delaware corporation ("Euronet," the "Company," "we" or "us"), will hold the Annual Meeting of our Stockholders ("Annual Meeting") on Wednesday, May 21, 2014 at 1:00 p.m.
+Euronet Worldwide, Inc., a Delaware corporation ("Euronet," the "Company," "we" or "us"), will hold the Annual Meeting of our Stockholders ("Annual Meeting") on Wednesday, May 21, 2015 at 1:00 p.m.
 (Central time) at Euronet's corporate headquarters at 3500 College Boulevard, Leawood, Kansas 66211, USA, to consider and vote upon the following matters:

-- 1. Election of the Company's two nominees for Director, each to serve a three-year term expiring upon the 2017 Annual Meeting or until a successor is duly elected and qualified; - 2.
-Ratification of the appointment of KPMG LLP as Euronet's independent registered public accounting firm for the year ending December 31, - 3.
-Advisory vote to approve executive compensation; and
+- 1. Election of the Company's two nominees for Director, each to serve a three-year term expiring upon the 2018 Annual Meeting or until a successor is duly elected and qualified; - 2.
+Ratification of the appointment of KPMG LLP as Euronet's independent registered public accounting firm for the year ending December 31, 2015; - 3.
+Advisory vote to approve executive compensation; and - 4.
+Consideration of such other business as may properly come before the meeting or any adjournment of the meeting.